Home > Home Affordability > Selling the American Dream

 Yet, it got me thinking, is this American Dream something that is a reality for most people?
 Does the film industry take the majority of the population’s living situation and just expand it for all it’s characters?
 I did a little homework on BestPlaces.net to check the percentages of home ownership across the nation in a few different cities and this is what I found:

-• Another city I compared is Albuquerque, NM, with a home ownership rate of 56%.
+- Another city I compared is Albuquerque, NM, with a home ownership rate of 56%.
+You could almost call it Americas Home Place since more than half the residents own homes.
 I recently watched Sunshine Cleaning, set in Albuquerque, NM.
 The film stars the lovely Amy Adams (from Enchanted).
 The house the main character owned was quite a fixer upper, but it made sense considering she was a single mom who cleaned houses for a living.
 My Take: a much more realistic version of life, which is refreshing in a film.

 Of course, I’m not quite sure where Bestplaces.net came up with the national average figure of 64%.
 Each city I researched, and there were quite a few others that I didn’t list, kept coming up around the 50% range.
 There must be one state in which the majority of the population owns homes, but I didn’t find it.